wjholden/Advent-of-Code-2019/README.md

 Julia does not have as rich a library as older and more popular languages (C++, Java, Python) but it has a modest and growing ecosystem.
 The modules I used were OffsetArrays, Sockets, LightGraphs, Combinatorics (`permutations`), DelimitedFiles, Memoize, and LinearAlgebra (`norm`).

-Strong typing saved me a few times.
+Strong typing helped me a few times.

 List comprehension is very powerful (example: `[4 * row + col for row=0:5, col=1:4]`).
 I had encountered [list comprehension in Python](https://www.artima.com/weblogs/viewpost.jsp?thread=98196) before, but it was not familiar enough to come to my mind quickly when solving puzzles.
 List comprehension is basically the same thing as *Mathematica's* `Array` function.